Ready to find the perfect college degree?

 IT project manager is not an entry-level position.
 Like many management roles, it requires candidates to have impressive relevant work experience.
 Aspiring IT project managers can start out their careers in virtually any entry-level IT position.
 As these new professionals gain job experience, they also have the opportunity to prove themselves and their potential leadership abilities to management.
-The precise amount of experience needed to ascend to a position as IT project manager varies by organization from a few years in businesses that are smaller in size or that consider IT project manager as a lower-level management position to five, 10 or even 15 years of experience in larger corporations.
-You may also have to demonstrate experience within a specific industry to be hired as an IT project manager.
+The precise amount of experience needed to ascend to a position as IT project manager varies by organization.
+It can be a few years in businesses that are smaller in size or that consider IT project manager as a lower-level management position.
+It can require five, 10 or even 15 years of experience in larger corporations.
+You may also have to demonstrate experience in a specific industry to be hired as an IT project manager.

 Becoming an IT manager requires a good deal of education and experience, and succeeding at the job takes work.
 However, there are plenty of reasons why ambitious candidates would want to pursue this career.
-IT project manager is among the top paying jobs for students who major in computer science or mathematics, with experienced IT project managers earning a median annual salary of $93,900.
+IT project manager is among the top paying jobs for students who major in computer science or mathematics.
+Experienced IT project managers earn a median annual salary of $93,900.